Europe shares snap losing streak

 “There are some signs that future progress may be possible in non-food areas such as clothing, general merchandising and financial services,” said Richard Hunter, head of equities at Hargreaves Lansdown Stockbrokers.

-IT services firm Cap Gemini underperformed after it raised 505.8 million euros ($570.7 million).
+The STOXX Europe 600 Technology index fell 0.1 percent, the biggest sectoral decliner, dragged down by a 0.6 percent fall in Cap Gemini after it raised 505.8 million euros ($570.7 million).

-Among other movers, Weir Group shares dropped 0.7 percent after the Scottish industrial engineering company said the second quarter was proving to be very challenging for its oil & gas division.
-(Editing by Mark Heinrich)
+Among other movers, Weir Group shares dropped 2 percent after the Scottish industrial engineering company said the second quarter was proving to be very challenging for its oil & gas division.
+(Editing by Catherine Evans)